jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 </td></tr></table>
 # What is project management?

 Per Bloch, Blumberg, and Laartz (n.d.), IT projects often suffer major delays and budget overruns.
-Best practices may help:
+Best practices to avoid or limit these unwelcome outcomes:

 - Focus of strategy and stakeholders, not exclusively budget and scheduling
 - Ensure talent is sufficient to execute the project